Data protection

 3. Newsletter

-We use the “double opt-in procedure” to register for our newsletter.
-This means that after your registration we will send you an e‑mail to the specified e‑mail address in which we will ask you to confirm that you wish to receive the newsletter.
+We use the so-called double opt-in procedure to register for our newsletter.
+This means that after your registration, we will send you an email to the email address you have provided, in which we ask you to confirm that you wish to receive the newsletter.
 If you do not confirm your registration within one week, your information will be blocked and automatically deleted after one month.
-In addition, we store the IP addresses you use and the dates of registration and confirmation.
-The purpose of the procedure is to prove your registration and, if necessary, to clarify any possible misuse of your personal data.
+In addition, we store your IP addresses and the times of registration and confirmation.
+The purpose of this procedure is to be able to prove your registration and, if necessary, to clarify a possible misuse of your personal data.

 The legal basis for this data processing is Art.
-6, Para.
-1, Sen. 1, lit. a) GDPR.
+6 (1) 1 (a) GDPR.

 Categories of data recipients

-The recipient of the data is a data processor from the field of e‑mail marketing.
+The recipient of the data is a processor from the email marketing sector.

 Duration of data storage